Death of the Virgin: History

+Examples

 A virtuoso engraving by Martin Schongauer of about 1470 shows the Virgin from the foot of a large bed with the apostles spread around the three sides, and this composition influences many later depictions.
 Earlier depictions usually follow the standard Byzantine image, with the Virgin lying on a bed or sarcophagus across the front of the picture space, with Christ usually standing above her on the far side, and the apostles and others gathered around.
 Often Christ holds a small figure that may look like a baby, representing Mary's soul.

 A prominent, and late, example of the subject is Death of the Virgin by Caravaggio (1606), the last major Catholic depiction.
 Other examples include Death of the Virgin by Andrea Mantegna and Death of the Virgin by Hugo van der Goes.
 All these show the gathering of the apostles around the deathbed, as does an etching by Rembrandt.

-Three minor anonymous artists are known to art history as the Master of the Death of the Virgin.
+Three minor anonymous works are known to art history as the Master of the Death of the Virgin.